risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-doris.md

 - Ensure you have an upstream materialized view or source that you can sink data from.
 For more details, see [CREATE SOURCE](/sql/commands/sql-create-source.md) or [CREATE MATERIALIZED VIEW](/sql/commands/sql-create-mv.md).

 - Ensure that for `struct` elements, the name and type are the same in Doris and RisingWave.
 If they are not the same, the values will be set to `NULL` or to default values.
+For more details on the `struct` data type, see [Struct](/sql/data-types/data-type-struct.md).

 ## Syntax